Ixsight is looking for passionate individuals to join our team. Learn more

 Suspicious activity monitoring is the third element that comes into play once the risk assessment procedure and customer due diligence have been established.
 It is the sentinel faithfully guarding the grandstand, looking for the slightest hint of misconduct.

-However, here readers may ask what Suspicious Activity Monitoring is in the context of what can be considered as the four essential SARS-CoFAR pillars.
+However, here readers may ask what Suspicious Activity Monitoring is in the context of what can be considered as the five essential SARS-CoFAR pillars.
 Essentially, it is the means whereby institutions are promptly informed of any transaction that is out of the ordinary.
 It is the link between threats that exist in utopian terms in an organization and those that are real or can manifest themselves at any given moment.

 The current Suspicious Activity Monitoring systems leverage algorithmic conditions, history, and learning.
 They flag transactions that appear suspicious – a series of transfers that come at a higher amount, a pattern of several transactions in a given period or transactions which is outside the customer identified characteristics when CDD was conducted.